pcdshub/shared-dotfiles/README.md

 Shared configuration useful for PCDS engineers: "dot" files such as bash configuration (.bashrc) and SSH configuration (.ssh/config).

+## On-site and off-site

+Some configuration is broken up into "on-site" versus "off-site" here.

+1. The off-site configuration is meant for your laptop or machine you use at home to connect to the PCDS network by way of SSH, OpenVPN, or similar.
+   It works well on SLAC WiFi, too, so you don't need to switch back and forth.
+2. The on-site configuration is meant to be used on PCDS machines like pslogin and psbuild-rhel7.
+You have a shared home storage space on these machines, so you will only need to install it once.

 ## How to use these

 ### Trial run